paaacman/promstack-exporters/README.md

 ## node-exporter
 > Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.

-Metrics are scraped by Prometheus, container needs to be accessible by Prometheus.
+Metrics are scraped by Prometheus, container needs to be accessible by Prometheus at port `NODE_EXPORTER_PORT`.

 See [node-exporter documentation](https://github.com/prometheus/node_exporter).

 ## Cadvisor
 Cadvisor monitor containers, like docker containers.
-Metrics are scraped by Prometheus, container needs to be accessible by Prometheus.
+Metrics are scraped by Prometheus, container needs to be accessible by Prometheus at port `CADVISOR_PORT`.

 See [Cadvisor documentation](https://github.com/google/cadvisor).

 ## nginx-exporter
 nginx-exporter uses [nginx status page](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html#stub_status) to get data about nginx usage.
 Those data can then be scraped by Prometheus.
-Metrics are scraped by Prometheus, container needs to be accessible by Prometheus.
+Metrics are scraped by Prometheus, container needs to be accessible by Prometheus at port `NGINX_EXPORTER_PORT`.

 Nginx stub_status page can be set with the `NGINX_SCRAPE_URI` environment variable.
 To monitor host's nginx instance, nginx-exporter container have to access this URI on host network by adding this docker-compose configuration:
 ```yaml
 # docker-compose.yml